-B. Protecting FBCrypt in IaaS
+3.2 Protecting FBCrypt in IaaS

 To guarantee the integrity of the VMM in IaaS, FBCrypt performs remote attestation of the VMM with a trusted server outside IaaS.
-Remote attestation certifies the authenticity of the VMM by tamper-resistant hardware such as the trusted platform module (TPM) [5].
+Remote attestation certifies the authenticity of the VMM by tamper-resistant hardware such as the trusted platform module (TPM) [7].
 It measures the VMM by calculating its hash value, sends the signed measurement to the trusted server, and verifies its integrity.
 The VNC clients can check the integrity of the VMM when connecting to the VNC server in the management VM.
-According to our assumption in Section II-B, only a small number of trusted senior administrators are allowed to register the hash value of a legitimate VMM to the trusted server for remote attestation.
+According to our assumption in Section 2.2, only a small number of trusted administrators are allowed to register the hash value of a legitimate VMM to the trusted server for remote attestation.

 The VMM is protected even against malicious management VMs by using the protection mechanisms of the VMM itself.
 The management VM usually has high privileges and can access most of the hardware without limitations.
 However, the management VM is still a sort of VM.
 Similar to the other VMs, it cannot access the state of the CPUs or the memory used by the VMM.
-Therefore, the attackers in the management VM cannot modify the code in the VMM to invalidate the proposed security mechanism.
+Therefore, the attackers in the management VM cannot tamper with the code in the VMM to invalidate the proposed security mechanism.
 They cannot steal data in the VMM, such as secret keys for encryption.

-In addition, the CPU state and the memory of a user VM can be protected against the management VM by using the secure runtime environment (SRE) [2] and VMCrypt [8].
+In addition, the memory and the CPU state of a user VM can be protected against the management VM by using the secure runtime environment (SRE) [2], [5] or VMCrypt [4].
 The management VM can usually access all the resources of a user VM to enable VM management such as migration.
-The SRE and VMCrypt encrypt the CPU state and the memory of a user VM only for the management VM.
-With them, the management VM cannot steal keyboard and pointer inputs read by a user VM via its CPU registers or the memory.
+The SRE and VM-Crypt encrypt the memory of a user VM only for the management VM.
+The SRE encrypts the CPU state as well.
+With them, the management VM cannot steal keyboard and pointer inputs read by a user VM via the memory or its CPU registers.
 It cannot read unencrypted pixel data to be written in the framebuffer by a user VM.
-Also, it cannot modify the code in a user VM so that the user VM itself sends such sensitive data to the attackers, for example.
+Also, it cannot tamper with the code in a user VM so that the user VM itself sends such sensitive data to the attackers, for example.

-C. Key Management
+3.3 Key Management

-A VNC client securely shares a session key with the VMM whenever it establishes the connection to a VNC server.
+A VNC client securely shares a session key with the VMM whenever it establishes a connection to a VNC server.
 When it connects to a user VM, it first generates a new session key.
 Then the VNC client communicates with the trusted server for remote attestation and checks that the VMM on which the user VM runs is legitimate.
 If so, the VNC client can obtain the public key of the VMM from the server.
 We assume that the public key is securely registered to the server in advance.
 Next, the VNC client encrypts the session key with the public key and transfers it to the VNC server in the management VM.
 The VNC server passes it to the VMM and the VMM decrypts it with its private key.
 The attackers in the management VM cannot decrypt the session key because they cannot obtain the private key of the VMM.
-The private key is sealed by TPM and can be unsealed only when a legitimate VMM are booted.
+The private key is sealed by TPM and can be unsealed only when a legitimate VMM is booted.